NASAPsyche/irondb/README.md

 	- Creates database with owner for use in iron shell, allowing the shell script to set the postgres credentials during initialization.
 - 01-init.sql
 	- Main file defining the tables of the database.
-	- For each main table (bodies, element_entries, papers, etc.) there is a status table with meta data about that table.
+	- For each main table (bodies, element_entries, papers, etc.) there is a status table with metadata about that table.
-	- In action the submissions table is meant to tie the metadata together by submission for logical binding of all parts of a submission.
+	- In action, the submissions table is meant to tie the metadata together by submission for logical binding of all parts of a submission.
 - 02-init.sql
 	- File defines database views used by the application to get data.
 	- **Audit required**, some views no longer in use.
 - 03-init.sql
 	- File defines and populates two tables: analysis_techniques and element_symbols.
-	- These tables are used to populate all UI select elements that represent element selection and technique selection.
+	- These tables are used to populate all UI selected elements that represent element selection and technique selection.

 - 99-init.sql
 	- File defines mock data.
 	- Mock data most useful for public facing front-end examples.
 (Database and database export pages primarily)
 	- Mock data missing tie to submission and therefore is not used for the data-entry flows or views shown on pages requiring authentication.
-(Features where data is tied directly to their submission)
+(Features where data is tied directly to their submission.)

 ### **View**: Defines what the user sees.
 #### EJS templating engine:
 Used to render views on the server with Bootstrap and JQuery used as the primary front-end tools.
-Each template has in view is used for the corresponding route.
-Components are used to break up commonly used code snippets as well as define template responses for AJAX calls.
+Each template in view is used for the corresponding route.
+Components are used to break up commonly used code snippets as well as to define template responses for AJAX calls.
 #### **Important notes**:
 - Bootstrap component used on all pages to provide access to bootstrap and it's dependencies.
 - The public folder is tied to the views in many ways: